NASA Health and Air Quality Tools

-A comprehensive website dedicated to all things NO2.
-You’ll be able to download maps and images, browse through free data and visualization resources, download various publications on NO2 modeling, and sample a wide variety of NASA’s air-quality media.
+A comprehensive website dedicated to the current capabilities of observing air pollution from space and using the data for health, air quality, and food security applications.
+You’ll be able to download maps and images, browse through free data and visualization resources, download various publications, and sample a wide variety of NASA’s air-quality media.
 This is a great general resource intended for health and air quality managers as well as others who are looking for less-technical NASA resources.

 NASA makes available a great deal of data free to download.
 There are various ways to search for the data products that you need, and various ways to download it.
 This site is a comprehensive resource that should get you oriented and downloading quickly.

 Along with Worldview, members of the health and air quality community will find Giovanni extremely helpful.
 Giovanni is a web-based interface that allows users to interactively analyze gridded data online without having to download anything.
 It is a flexible platform that allows a user to average data over time, create a range of plot types and formats, compare variables, and graphically display information.
 You can also download plot source files in netCDF format.